juanlatorre/awesome-stars/README.md

 ## CSS

+- [kepano/obsidian-minimal](https://github.com/kepano/obsidian-minimal) - Meticulously designed to make Obsidian feel native on desktop, mobile and tablet.
+You can customize colors, fonts and more with the companion plugin Minimal Theme Settings.
 - [black7375/Firefox-UI-Fix](https://github.com/black7375/Firefox-UI-Fix) - 🦊 I respect proton UI and aim to improve it.
 - [JeremyMeissner/slidev-theme-apple-basic](https://github.com/JeremyMeissner/slidev-theme-apple-basic) - An Apple like theme for Slidev
 - [csstools/postcss-nesting](https://github.com/csstools/postcss-nesting) - Nest style rules inside each other